 Stay connected with Pro Football Reference on social media!
 Bringing you stats, trivia, and more on all our channels daily.

 Join us to examine the best running backs’ accomplishments, impact, and legacy in the Seattle Seahawks franchise’s history.
-This journey will remind us of their significant contributions to shaping the franchise’s identity and solidifying their place among the greatest running backs in NFL history.
+This journey will remind us of their significant contributions to shaping the franchise’s identity and solidifying their place among the greatest running backs in team history.

 Legendary Raiders coach/executive/owner Al Davis famously stated, “Just win, baby.”
 How many franchises have a singular quote that can identify them?
 That’s just one aspect that makes the Raiders a marquee NFL franchise.
-All of the winning also helps … the 3rd most wins during the 1970s (100), 5 Super Bowl appearances, and 3 Lombardi Trophies.
+All of the winning also helps … the third-most wins during the 1970s (100), five Super Bowl appearances, and three Lombardi Trophies.
 The Raiders have been around since 1960, and this team has had multiple homes … starting in Oakland, then to Los Angeles, back to Oakland, and now in Las Vegas.
 Their rabid fan base is uniquely known for its savagery and passion.
 Visitors better avoid the Black Hole.
 Al Davis wanted winners, so he found a lot of good ones at quarterback.
 Let’s skip around the West Coast and uncover the top quarterbacks of all time for the Raiders.

 We're Social...for Statheads